Is the SAT Still Relevant? Here's What You Need to Know

 No, it’s not.
 According to the 2022 SAT Suite of Assessments Annual Report, 1.7 million students in the high school class of 2022 took the SAT at least once.
 This is an increase from 1.5 million in the class of 2021.
 Students across nearly 200 countries take the SAT to apply to universities each year.

 In a survey, 83% of students said they want the option to submit test scores to colleges.
-The SAT is still considered important and valuable, not just by schools but by students as well.
+The SAT is still considered important and valuable, not just by schools but also by students.

 3. Do Colleges Still Care About the SAT?